 TEXTBOOK BANK books cannot be taken out of the Library; however, they can be used for two-hour periods in the Library.
 You may check out a maximum of two (2) Textbook Bank books at one time.

 NO RESERVE MATERIALS or TEXTBOOK BANK BOOKS will be checked out to you ½ hour before Library closing time.
 Plan Ahead!

 CRAFTON HILLS COLLEGE LIBRARY general collection books circulate for two weeks and are available to SBVC students via Interlibrary Loan (order Crafton books at the Circulation Desk).
-You can also go to Crafton and use your SBVC Library card there to get the materials you need.
-NOTE: If you are ordering a book from Crafton, the SBVC Library Staff has no control or knowledge of when the book will arrive.
+You can also go to Crafton and use your SBVC ID card there to get the materials you need.
+NOTE: If you are requesting a book from Crafton, the SBVC Library Staff has no control or knowledge of when the book will arrive.